Is your border collie in pain?

 And finally he had a very high prey drive, that was almost frantic.
 He would behave in the way that male dogs behave when they pick up the scent of a female on heat (frothing at the mouth, salivating excessively) whenever he picked up wildlife smells on the ground on walks and he could not be distracted from following scents.
 This is unusual and indicated, along with his other behaviours, that something wasn’t quite right.

 Couper had a very slight “bunny hop” while running, just for a couple of strides as he started to run, which his owners had noticed but didn’t initially realise could be indicative of an issue.
-He also and occasional nibbled around the base of his tail.
+He also occasionally nibbled around the base of his tail.
 Couper’s owners had often felt that something wasn’t quite right with the way he was moving, but didn’t think it was anything to worry about because he was so agile and lively.

 Getting a diagnosis